goodluckmk/DACs_DenoiseAndIdentification/README.md

 The pix2pix we refered is available for download at "https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix".

+This package only requires a standard computed with sufficient RAM (8GB+) to reproduce the experimental results.

 ## User Guide
 1.The simulated datasets of pix2pix are genarated from the code "SimuADCs.m" and "SimuADCs_Batch.m".
 Sample images can be seen from the "simu_montage" folder.